The Sins of Rosanne: Plot

-As described in a film magazine, when physicians despair of the life of little Rosanne Ozanne, infant daughter of the Kimberly widow Mrs. Ozanne (Van Buren), Rachel Bangat (La Rue), a Malay servant credited with mystic powers, offers to save the child's life on the condition that the child is sold to her for two years for a farthing.
+As described in a film magazine, when physicians despair of the life of little Rosanne Ozanne, infant daughter of the Kimberly widow Mrs. Ozanne, Rachel Bangat, a Malay servant credited with mystic powers, offers to save the child's life on the condition that the child is sold to her for two years for a farthing.
 The distracted mother, living in the Kimberly mining country of South Africa, agrees.
 At the end of the two years the child is returned with the information that two gifts have been given her by the Malay servant, one a passion for bright stones, especially diamonds, and the other the art of hating intensely.
-Grown to young womanhood, Rosanne (Clayton), without understanding why she does it, barters her integrity for diamonds and becomes the tool of smugglers and the rascal diamond merchant Syke Ravenal (Malatesta), who is also madly in love with her.
-Made frantic by the knowledge of her wrongdoing, she refuses to unburden her soul to her fiancé Sir Dennis Harlenden (Holt) until after the arrest of the smugglers and the murder of Ravenal by native enemies.
+Grown to young womanhood, Rosanne, without understanding why she does it, barters her integrity for diamonds and becomes the tool of smugglers and the rascal diamond merchant Syke Ravenal, who is also madly in love with her.
+Made frantic by the knowledge of her wrongdoing, she refuses to unburden her soul to her fiancé Sir Dennis Harlenden until after the arrest of the smugglers and the murder of Ravenal by native enemies.
 Faith in love at last neutralizes the power of the Malay woman's curse and the death of Rachel removes it from her life forever.
 She becomes the happy bride of Sir Dennis and sails with him to a home in England.